-On March 20, 2022, our then Chief Executive Officer ("former CEO"), resigned by mutual agreement with the Board of Directors.
-In connection with his separation agreement, we modified certain equity awards and recognized approximately \$3.2 million in non-cash stock-based compensation expense.
-Given the former CEO had substantially rendered the required services per his separation agreement, we recorded the full expense related to the modification in the period ending March 31, 2022.
-Additionally, on March 21, 2022, we awarded our newly appointed Interim President and Chief Executive Officer RSUs for 887,043 shares of the Company's common stock.
-The fair value of the award will be recognized as part of compensation cost, occurring ratably over the stated 24-month requisite service period.
-During the three and six months ended June 30, 2023, we recognized \$2.9 million and \$5.8 million, respectively, and \$2.9 million and \$3.2 million during the three and six months ended June 30, 2022, respectively, of non-cash stock-based compensation cost related to the award.
+On March 21, 2022, we awarded our newly appointed Interim President and Chief Executive Officer RSUs for 887,043 shares of the Company's common stock.
+The fair value of the award was recognized ratably to compensation expense over the stated 24-month requisite service period.
+During the three months ended March 31, 2024 and 2023, we recognized \$2.6 million, and \$2.9 million, respectively, of non-cash stock-based compensation cost related to the award.

-At June 30, 2023, there was \$36.5 million of unrecognized compensation cost related to unvested stock option awards, which is expected to be recognized over a remaining weighted-average vesting period of 2.87 years, \$19.0 million of unrecognized cost related to unvested RSU awards, which is expected to be recognized over a period of 1.59 years and \$0.1 million of unrecognized compensation cost related to the ESPP, which is expected to be recognized over a remaining weighted-average vesting period of 0.38 years.
+At March 31, 2024, there was \$56.0 million of unrecognized compensation cost related to unvested stock option awards, which is expected to be recognized over a remaining weighted-average vesting period of 3.08 years and \$22.7 million of unrecognized cost related to unvested RSU awards, which is expected to be recognized over a period of 3.23 years and \$0.1 million of unrecognized compensation cost related to the ESPP, which is expected to be recognized over a remaining weighted-average vesting period of 0.12 years.